pressmind/web-core-skeleton-basic/README.md

     * ext-readline
 * a pressmind® License ;-)

+It is recommended to install the software on a appropriate operating system.
+Linux is highly recommended, for developing purposes Mac OS X might work.
+*A local installation on Microsoft Windows in a system like XAMPP is not supported and thus not recommended.
+For local development on Windows please consider using a virtual environment like VirtualBox, Windows Subsystem for Linux or Docker*

 ### pressmind® API Credentials
 You need a pressmind® REST API Access.
 (API Key, User, Password)
 Ask your pressmind® Integration-Manager.